 Moving your saddle forwards or backwards on the rails (within the safety limits shown) will affect your reach to the bars and how you are positioned over the bottom bracket and pedals.

 Most people find that a level saddle is comfortable, although some benefit from a tilt where the nose is angled downwards slightly.
 Too much tilt, though, and you might find that pressure is then put through your wrists and hands onto the bars.
-Making sure that you have your set your saddle at the correct height will also help.
+Making sure that you have set your saddle height correctly will also help.

 A professional bike fit is a great idea for fine-tuning your position on the bike, including finding the best saddle shape, size and position for you.
 Also, don’t underestimate the power of a quality pair of bib shorts and even some chamois cream for longer rides.